 Because these drugs cannot stop the ovaries of premenopausal women from producing estrogen, they are recommended only for postmenopausal women.

-There are currently three aromatase inhibitors approved for treating early-stage, hormone receptor-positive breast cancer in postmenopausal women:
+Three aromatase inhibitors are approved for treating early-stage, hormone receptor-positive breast cancer in postmenopausal women:

 There are no significant differences between these three drugs.
 Women who cannot tolerate one type of aromatase inhibitor can switch to a different one.
-All of these drugs are also approved for women with advanced (metastatic) hormone-sensitive breast cancer.
 Studies indicate that the introduction of aromatase inhibitors has helped greatly in prolonging survival for women with advanced cancer.

-Compared to tamoxifen, aromatase inhibitors are less likely to cause blood clots and uterine cancer.
-However, these drugs are more likely to cause osteoporosis, which can lead to bone loss and fractures.
+Like tamoxifen, aromatase inhibitors can cause hot flashes.
+These drugs can also cause joint pain.
+Compared to tamoxifen, aromatase inhibitors are less likely to cause serious problems like blood clots and uterine cancer.
+However, they are more likely to cause osteoporosis, which can lead to fractures.
 Women should have their bone mineral density monitored during aromatase inhibitor treatment.
-In general, recent studies indicate that aromatase inhibitors are better than tamoxifen in improving survival and reducing the risk of cancer recurrence.
-Unfortunately, like tamoxifen, they can cause hot flashes, as well as joint pain.

 Boyd NF, Guo H, Martin LJ, Sun L, Stone J, Fishell E, et al. Mammographic density and the risk and detection of breast cancer.
 N Engl J Med.
 2007 Jan 18;356(3):227-36.

-Burstein HJ, Prestrud AA, Seidenfeld J, Anderson H, Buchholz TA, Davidson NE, et al. American Society of Clinical Oncology clinical practice guideline: update on adjuvant endocrine therapy for women with hormone receptor-positive breast cancer.
+Burstein HJ, Temin S, Anderson H, Buchholz TA, Davidson NE, Gelmon KE, et al. Adjuvant endocrine therapy for women with hormone receptor-positive breast cancer: american society of clinical oncology clinical practice guideline focused update.
 J Clin Oncol.
-2010 Aug 10;28(23):3784-96.
-Epub 2010 Jul 12.
+2014 Jul 20;32(21):2255-69.
+Epub 2014 May 27.